AbdielP/Angular-ip-address-tracker/README.md

 ---

 For the mapping API, I do used [Mapbox](https://www.mapbox.com/).
-It's require an API Key to work, but give you 200k free tile requests.
 I also tried [leafletjs](https://leafletjs.com/), It's free and doesn't requiere an API Key, but finally decided for Mapbox.
 IP Address data and locations is provided by the [ipfy](https://www.ipify.org/) API.

 ---